 Sleep is a vital part of preserving both your physical and mental health.
-Sleep apnea is a serious health situation identified when a person faces interrupted breathing during sleep.
+Sleep apnea is a serious health situation identified when people face interrupted breathing during sleep.
 It can be hazardous to your health.
-Treating sleep apnea can create better sleep for both you and your bed partner.
+Treating sleep apnea can create better sleep for you and your bed partner.

 Treatments can include losing weight, altering sleep positions, and using medical devices like CPAP machines or surgery.
 If left untreated, sleep apnea can lead to other medical conditions.

 Central and obstructive sleep apnea symptoms make it challenging to diagnose which type you are struggling with.
 The common signs of sleep apnea may include: